 We analysed the topsoil temperature data separately for the four seasons.
 The definition of seasons used in our statistical analysis is based on mean daily air temperatures of the last 20 years (1999-2018) at Trail Valley Creek (Environment and Climate Change Canada, 2019).
-To obtain a complete 20-year record, we gap-filled the Trail Valley Creek data using a piecewise linear regression with data from the climate stations in Inuvik, 45 km further south.
-Furthermore, we smoothed the average annual cycle using a 7 d moving window (Fig. A2 in Appendix A).
-We defined winter as all days with average air temperature below -15 °C (6 November-10 April) while summer was defined as air temperature above 8 °C on average (10 June-25 August).
-The periods in between were defined as spring and autumn (Fig. A2).
+To obtain a complete 20-year record, we gapfilled the Trail Valley Creek data using a piecewise linear regression with data from the climate stations in Inuvik, $45 \,\mathrm{km}$ further south.
+Furthermore, we smoothed the average annual cycle using a 7-day moving window (Figure A2).
+We defined winter as all days with average air temperature below $-15\,^{\circ}\mathrm{C}$ (06 November - 10 April) while summer was defined as air temperature above $8\,^{\circ}\mathrm{C}$ on average (10 June - 25 August).
+The periods in-between were defined as spring and autumn (Figure A2).

-Before analysis, we checked the quality of all time series data during the two measurement periods and removed the series if (a) the data record had more than 10% data gaps (four series); (b) the average summer topsoil temperature was more than $5 \,^{\circ}$ C colder than air temperature, indicating that the sensor was either buried too deep and affected by the permafrost or affected by running water (three series); or (c) more than $5 \,^{\circ}$ C above air temperature, indicating additional sensor warming by direct solar radiation (eight series) (Fig. A1).
+Before analysis, we checked the quality of all time series data during the two measurement periods and removed the series if (a) the data record had more than 10% data gaps (4 series), (b) the mean deviation of topsoil temperature minus air temperature in summer was less than -5 °C average summer topsoil temperature was more than 5 °C colder than air temperature indicating that the sensor was either buried too deep and affected by the permafrost or affected by running water (3 series), or (c) more than 5% of the single summer measurements were more than 7 °C above air temperature indicating additional sensor warming by direct solar radiation (8 series) (Figure A1).
 We used air temperature measurements by Environment and Climate Change Canada (2019) at Trail Valley Creek for this comparison.
 The number of remaining data series in each measurement period per vegetation type is listed in Table 1.